RyanHolanda/Restaurant_app/README.md

 # State Management

-I used BloC to this app because that's the first state management that I Learned, and when I was developing, BloC was the only state management that I knew
+I used BloC to this app because that's the first state management that I Learned, and when I was developing, BloC was the only state management that I knew, so i decided to use BloC, and it helped me learn more about BloC

 # Notes